manish182/ParkingLot/README.md

 Setup to run:
 1. Clone this repo.
-2. Use command python parkingLot.py.
+2. Use command ```python parkingLot.py ```.
 It opens a shell where you can test the above functionalities.
 3. Use command python parkingLot -f input.txt to run with the help of text file.
 4. Use command python testCases.py to run the test cases.